ChiefDojer/telegram-bot-base/README.md

 **Steps:**
 1. Run tests (same as test.yml)
 2. Deploy to Azure VM via SSH (only if tests pass)
-   - Pull latest code
+   - Pull latest code from GitHub
+   - Stop and remove only the `telegram-bot` service
-   - Rebuild Docker containers
+   - Rebuild the `telegram-bot` service (no cache)
-   - Restart bot with docker-compose
+   - Start the `telegram-bot` container
+   - Display container status and logs

 **Dependencies:**
 - Deploy job requires test job to succeed
 - Tests must pass before deployment

+**Important Notes:**
+- The workflow targets only the `telegram-bot` service by name
+- Other containers on the VM are not affected during deployment
+- Uses service-specific commands to avoid disrupting other services
+- Ensures clean rebuild with `--no-cache` flag

 ### Setting Up CI/CD